MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ne-ntddndis-_ndis_nic_switch_vport_interrupt_moderation.md

 Interrupt moderation for the VPort is medium.

-#### - NdisNicSwitchVPortIntModOff

-Interrupt moderation for the VPort is disabled.

-#### - NdisNicSwitchVPortIntModUndefined
+#### - NdisNicSwitchVPortIntModHigh

-Interrupt moderation for the VPort is not defined.
+Interrupt moderation for the VPort is high.

 ## -remarks